-- (1) The Headteacher or Assistant Headteacher (or Senior Member of staff) must be informed of any critical incident as soon as possible. - (2) As soon as an incident is confirmed member of the Critical Incidents Team will meet to decide strategies. - (3) The rest of the staff will be informed as soon as possible, preferably at a specially convened staff meeting. - (4) All staff should share the same information. - (5) Children will be told information simply and sensitively, without fabrication, preferably in class groups. - (6) The School will try, as far as possible, to keep to the normal routine.
+(1) The Headteacher or Deputy Headteacher must be informed of any critical incident as soon as possible.

+(2) As soon as an incident is confirmed member of the Critical Incidents Team will meet to decide strategies.

+(3) The rest of the staff will be informed as soon as possible, preferably at a specially convened staff meeting.

+(4) All staff should share the same information.

+(5) Children will be told information simply and sensitively, without fabrication, preferably in class groups.

+(6) The School will try, as far as possible, to keep to the normal routine.